FREQUENTLY ASKED QUESTIONS

-Our intentions is to capture your wedding day in an unobtrusive and distraction-free manner.
-We’ve found that our couples and their loved ones are in their true, raw, real elements when we’re more of a “fly on the wall” rather than constantly giving directions, moving subjects around, and the worst…asking to redo something.
-However, we’ve found that at every wedding, our couples and their loved ones are seeking direction/guidance from us, especially when it comes to the camera-aware/posed photos like family formals and bridal party portraits.
-And we’re more than happy and willing to provide them.
 Such as where to put our hands, where to stand, which direction to turn our bodies, lining all the subjects in the best order, etc. Perhaps during the getting ready, we want to make sure you’re in the best light when it comes to zipping up your dress or putting on jewelry.
 Or when it comes to cake cutting, we want to put you and your spouse on the right side since there’s a giant exit sign on the left.
-Don’t fret, all of this is done quickly, efficiently, and in a subtle and pleasant manner :).
-Our goal is to give just the right amount of directions and guidance to get the best images, so everyone can go back to enjoying the day, and we can continue capturing those amazing candids!

 I don't want to spend forever taking family formals, how long do they normally take?

 Don’t worry if you’re not sure about that list, as we have the essentials all memorized, i.e. with parents, with parents and siblings and spouses, with aunts, uncles, etc. The family list is more for you to not forget anyone important, to get any “unique” combinations (one with all the cousins or co-workers), and for them to be present when we take the photos.

 We see you mainly focus on the moments and portraits of a wedding day.
 Do you also take details photos?

 Without a doubt!
-Although we love capturing beautiful moments and creative portraits, we feel like details are just as important as they help you remember what your amazing day looked like.
-We understand how much time and energy you’ve put into choosing all your details, and we want to make sure we captured all of them in the best way possible.
-From the getting ready with the dress, shoes, jewelry, stationery, and rings…to the ceremony with the florals, sign-in table, programs…to the reception with the centerpieces, place cards, cake, favors, the entire room…and everything else in between.
-Less obvious items like the “I Do” sticker under the heels, grandma’s pendant, notes and gifts between the bride and groom, and the dessert station set up at the end of the evening…we’re always looking for details throughout the wedding day!
-If you haven’t already, please take a look at our wedding details portfolio
+Although we love capturing unforgettable moments and beautiful portraits, we feel like details are just as important as they help you remember what your amazing day looked like.
+We understand how much time, energy, and money! you’ve put into carefully choosing all your details, and we want to make sure we photograph all of them in the most aesthetically pleasing way possible.

 Do you work with a second photographer and/or assistant on the wedding day?